juds-lee/juds-lee/README.md

 - 👋 Hi, I’m @juds-lee
-- 👀 I’m interested in ...front end web development :)
+- 👀 I’m interested in ... learning frontend web development :)
 - 🌱 I’m currently learning ...css html and js
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...judyjungmin.lee@gmail.com

 <!---
 juds-lee/juds-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.